 Even still, you have options.
 If you rarely get overdraft fees, point this out.
 It looks good if it only happens once or twice a year.
 Additionally, if the overdraft is the result of your bank's slow processing or another issue, then point this out, too.
 The argument works best if you are a loyal customer, and you have been with the bank for a while.
 Banks make more money off of you being an account holder than by charging you random fees.
 Your leaving the bank for a new one isn't worth $36, so the bank usually instructs the agent to waive it rather than risk you choosing to close your account.

 If you still don't get anywhere, ask to speak to someone else.
 Alternatively, hang up and try again.
 You might get filtered through to someone either more forgiving or who has more leeway in providing waivers.

 If you feel comfortable doing so, you can also bring up any extenuating circumstances in your life that may have caused such fees.
 The coronavirus pandemic, for example, has affected millions of people and banks want to do what they can to help oout.

 Finally, if your phone calls fail, visit the branch in person.
 They deal with fewer irate customers than phone agents do, and they may even recognize you from your regular interactions with the bank.
 Dress well, be polite, and ask nicely.
 It's not hard.

-However, there is a trick that's much easier than calling the bank and spinning the roulette wheel of customer service agents.
+However, there is a trick that's much easier than calling the bank or credit union and spinning the roulette wheel of customer service agents.
 Our best tip is avoiding the feels in the first place.
 We'll show you how below.

 Did you miss a payment and receive a late fee?
 Get hit with an NSF fee after writing a check?
 Pay extra interest?